Timber: The Writer

 My Most Recent Story…

-An essay called, ‘The Shouldice Shuffle: Questioning Your Manhood’, a participatory journalistic romp that covers and exposes my three-day exposition into the strange world of having a hernia operation.
-There was something sinister going on there underneath the guise of nurturing and pristine health care, so I attempted to expose the whole scene; though, I must say, I ended up not wanting to leave.
+“The Sinister Shouldice Shuffle: Questioning Your Manhood,” is a participatory journalistic romp about my three-day exploration into the strange world of having a hernia operated on.
+Something sinister was going on underneath the guise of nurturing and pristine health care, so I attempted to expose the whole scene; though, I must say, after their intense pampering, I did not want to leave.

 Timfoolery: Tales of a Third Rate Junkie

-Part Odyssey, part Fear and Loathing, this is a modern day voyage into the heart of darkness of isolation, a Gen-X coming-of-age tale while shaking it rough on the mean streets, of whatever city opened itself up and represented a possible but ultimately doomed fresh start.
-Spurning the usual gloom and doom of the addiction-recovery genre, this book vibrates with a manic and surreal energy and an astonishing facility with language, pushing it into the realm of narrative’s most extreme and playful possibilities.
+Part Odyssey, part Fear, and Loathing, this is a modern-day voyage into the heart of darkness and isolation, a Gen-X coming-of-age tale while shaking it rough on the mean streets of whatever city opened itself up and represented a possible but ultimately doomed fresh start.
+Spurning the usual gloom and doom of the addiction-recovery genre, the book vibrates with manic and surreal energy and an astonishing facility with language, pushing it into the realm of narrative’s most extreme and playful possibilities.
 This novel may be the first example of a self-crafted magical realism rooted in North American popular culture, one in the tradition of Kubla Khan.
-These meditations in the tradition of Coleridge unfold in a theater of the absurd, forging a kind of William Burroughs situation-comedy-of-club-kids, driven through the narrator’s world to a place where the reader wonders if it’s truly happening in the present or is a wished for kaleidoscopic dream state.
+These meditations in the tradition of Coleridge unfold in a theater of the absurd, forging a kind of William Burroughs situation-comedy-of-club-kids, driven through the narrator’s world to a place where the reader wonders if it’s truly happening or is a wished-for kaleidoscopic dream state.

 James Frey